Olorunnisola01/Portfolio-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 Olorunnisola is currently a student in Mechanical Engineering at the [Federal University of Technology, Akure](http://www.futa.edu.ng), driven by a passion for innovation and complex problem-solving.
-My academic journey began with a B.Eng in Mechanical Engineering, and I’m currently advancing my expertise in robotics, focusing on technologies such as computer vision and deep learning to develop transformative solutions.
+My academic journey began with a B.Eng in Mechanical Engineering, and I’m currently advancing my expertise in material science and robotics, focusing on technologies such as computer vision and deep learning to develop transformative solutions.

-My interests lie at the intersection of industrial robotics, production engineering, manufacturing engineering, machine learning, and data engineering.
+My interests lie at the intersection of materials science, production engineering, manufacturing engineering, robotics, machine learning, and data analysis.
 I am constantly exploring new avenues to leverage these fields for impactful advancements in technology.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}} resume {{< /staticref >}}. -->